Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - Verify that the input CSV, parameters JSON, and initial prompt TXT files are correctly formatted and located in the `data/input/` directory
 - Check that all required npm packages are installed by running `npm install`
 - For Midjourney-specific issues, ensure your Discord bot has the necessary permissions and that the server and channel IDs are correct
+- If the integration test fails, check individual component tests to isolate the issue

 ## Contributing